 While getting together our thoughts and thinking how to find another accommodation while making sure we can get a full refund from AirBnb, my friend (who is a pro in finding the best places for food and drinks) pointed at a tiny pub at the street corner.

-‘Let’s go inside to have a drink and think what to do.
+‘Let’s go inside to have a drink and think about what to do.
 They should have a Wi-Fi too.’, she added.

 By that time, I already had learned to trust her intuition, especially about when comes to the Irish pubs.

 This pub was painted in the traditional red.
 It looked like a small nook and when I opened the door was surprised to see a second, heavy wooden door.
-With a hand on that second door, I was imagining the pub full of drunken man and an interior smelling an Irish stew.
+With a hand on that second door, I was imagining the pub full of drunken men and an interior smelling an Irish stew.

 I was so wrong.
 Behind the bar was standing an elderly woman in a tweed jacket, wearing a smile.
-Instantly I felt a relief.
+Instantly I felt relief.
 I knew we would not be homeless that night.
 My friend Naddya felt it too.

 The old lady was Carmel Lenehan.
 And she was carrying the typical Irish humour in her heart.

 ‘What do you have in these huge suitcases, ladies?’ she asked us sniggering.

 I looked at our luggage filling up a corner in the narrow puband felt ridiculous.
 Did we really needed those huge suitcases??
 Mine was half empty anyway.

 ‘We have one Irish man in each.’
 I tried to be funny.